 Thunderstorm intensity can be measured by NWS and the Storm Prediction Center (SPC) of the NWS risk categories.
 The SPC issues Convective Outlooks that depict non-severe thunderstorm areas and severe thunderstorm threats across the contiguous United States, along with a text narrative.
 The categorical forecast specifies the level of the overall severe weather threat via numbers, descriptive labeling, and colors, as seen in Figure 6.3.2.
-The probabilistic forecast directly expresses the best estimate of a severe weather event occurring within 25 miles of a point.58
+The probabilistic forecast directly expresses the best estimate of a severe weather event occurring within 25 miles of a point.
+Components of a severe thunderstorm include a tornado, winds of at least 58 mph (50 knots), and/or hail at least 1" in diameter.
+Structural wind damage may imply the occurrence of a severe thunderstorm.
+A thunderstorm wind equal to or greater than 40 mph (35 knots) and/or hail of at least 1" is defined as approaching severe.